Lily of Killarney (1934 film)

 Lily of Killarney is a 1934 British musical film directed by Maurice Elvey and starring John Garrick, Gina Malo and Leslie Perrins.
 The film was made at Twickenham Studios.
-It is based on the play The Colleen Bawn by the Irish writer Dion Boucicault.
+It was written by H. Fowler Mear based on the play The Colleen Bawn by the Irish writer Dion Boucicault.
 The film's sets were designed by the art director James A. Carter.